All Collections

 On our Find A Project page, you can filter and search all of our open opportunities a few different ways:

-• By the engagement length (fully scoped projects with a multi-week commitment or 1-hour phone consultations)
+Filter by the engagement length - fully scoped projects with a multi-week commitment or 1-hour phone calls.

 Projects are fully scoped and range anywhere from 5 to 50 hours.
 Projects are great if you're ready to do something for a nonprofit - like design a logo or build a new Salesforce database.